rnl-dei/mkrescue/README.md

 ## How to add new targets

-The core is separated from the actual details from each boot entry, with each entry and/or partition being created by on of the scripts in the `targets` directory.
+The core functionality is abstracted from the actual details of each boot entry.
+Each entry and/or partition is created by one of the scripts in the `targets` directory.

-A standard ISOLINUX/Windows ISO can be installed with the following script:
+A standard ISOLINUX/Windows ISO can be installed using the following script:
 ```sh
 NAME="Boot menu title"